-Abstract Query reformulation, including query recommendation and query auto-completion, is a popular add-on feature of search engines, which provide related and helpful reformulations of a keyword query.
+Abstract.
+Query recommendation is a popular add-on feature of search engines, which provides related and helpful reformulations of a keyword query.
 Due to the dropping prices of smartphones and the increasing coverage and bandwidth of mobile networks, a large percentage of search engine queries are issued from mobile devices.
-This makes it possible to improve the quality of query recommendation and auto-completion by considering the physical locations of the query issuers.
-However, limited research has been done on location-aware query reformulation for search engines.
+This makes it possible to provide better query recommendations by considering the physical locations of the query issuers.
+However, limited research has been done on location-aware query recommendation for search engines.
 In this paper, we propose an effective spatial proximity measure between a query issuer and a query with a location distribution obtained from its clicked URLs in the query history.
-Based on this, we extend popular query recommendation and auto-completion approaches to our location-aware setting, which suggest query reformulations that are semantically relevant to the original query and give results that are spatially close to the query issuer.
-In addition, we extend the bookmark coloring algorithm for graph proximity search to support our proposed query recommendation approaches online, and we adapt an A search algorithm to support our query auto-completion approach.
-We also propose a spatial partitioning based approximation that accelerates the computation of our proposed spatial proximity.
-We conduct experiments using a real query log, which show that our proposed approaches significantly outperform previous work in terms of quality, and they can be efficiently applied online.
+Based on this, we extend two popular query recommendation approaches to our location-aware setting, which provides recommendations that are semantically relevant to the original query and their results are spatially close to the query issuer.
+In addition, we extend the bookmark coloring algorithm for graph proximity search to support our proposed approaches online, with a spatial partitioning based approximation that accelerates the computation of our proposed spatial proximity.
+We conduct experiments using a real query log, which show that our query recommendation approaches significantly outperform previous work in terms of quality, and they can be efficiently applied online.